programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Introduction

+[Choropleth maps](https://en.wikipedia.org/wiki/Choropleth_map) are an excellent tool for discovering and demonstrating patterns in data that might be otherwise hard to discern.

+My grandfather, who worked at the US Census bureau, loved to pore over the tables of [The Statistical Abstract of the United States](https://www.census.gov/library/publications/time-series/statistical_abstracts.html).
+But tables of data are hard for people to understand: charts that visualize the data are more helpful, as Alberto Cairo argues in [*How Charts Lie*](https://www.amazon.com/How-Charts-Lie-Getting-Information/dp/1324001569).

+They are especially useful for visualizing data that has a geographic component, and varies by region.
+[Wired](https://www.wired.com/story/is-us-leaning-red-or-blue-election-maps/) describes how [Kenneth Field](https://carto.maps.arcgis.com/home/user.html?user=cartogeek) produced a [gallery](https://carto.maps.arcgis.com/apps/MinimalGallery/index.html?appid=b3d1fe0e8814480993ff5ad8d0c62c32#) of different maps representing the 2016 US electoral results.
+US election maps are often colored in simple blue and red, showing which party carried a state or county.
+But most regions are not *all* red or *all* blue: most are shades of purple, as Field's gallery shows.
+Choropleth Maps are often used in the media to visualize geographic information such as [Covid-19 infection/death rates](https://www.nytimes.com/interactive/2021/us/covid-cases.html#maps), or [education spending per pupil](https://www.reddit.com/r/MapPorn/comments/bc9jwu/us_education_spending_map/).

-[Choropleth Maps](https://en.wikipedia.org/wiki/Choropleth_map) are often used in the media to visualize information such as [Covid-19 infection/death rates](https://www.nytimes.com/interactive/2021/us/covid-cases.html#maps), or [education spending per pupil](https://www.reddit.com/r/MapPorn/comments/bc9jwu/us_education_spending_map/).
-They are especially useful for visualizing data that varies by region.
-Representing data in this way reveals patterns that might otherwise be hard to discern: noticing spatial patterns in a table of numbers, for example, would be extremely challenging.
+Representing data in this way reveals patterns that might otherwise be hard to discern: choropleth maps allow users to tell different, perhaps more nuanced, stories about data.

 The Python programming language, combined with the Folium library, makes creating choropleth maps quick and easy, as this lesson will show.

 First, however, you need to make sure your data has been arranged properly.
 Unfortunately, 'properly arranged' data is not something one encounters in the real world.
 Thus, most of this lesson will demonstrate techniques used to organize data so that it will produce a useful choropleth map.
 This will include joining your data to 'shape files' that define [county](https://en.wikipedia.org/wiki/County_(United_States)) boundaries, which will allow you to create of a basic choropleth map.
 Because a basic choropleth map isn't always especially informative, this lesson will show you additional ways to manipulate the data to produce more meaningful maps.

-### Other *Programming Historian* lessons

-*Programming Historian* has several other lessons under the ['mapping' rubric](https://programminghistorian.org/en/lessons/?topic=mapping).
-These include an [introductions to Google Maps](https://programminghistorian.org/en/lessons/googlemaps-googleearth); several lessons on [QGIS](https://www.qgis.org/) explaining how to [install](https://programminghistorian.org/en/lessons/qgis-layers), add historical [georeferences](https://programminghistorian.org/en/lessons/georeferencing-qgis) and [create layers](https://programminghistorian.org/en/lessons/vector-layers-qgis); directions on [how to use Map Warper](https://programminghistorian.org/en/lessons/introduction-map-warper) to stretch historical maps to fit modern models; and [how to use Story Map JS](https://programminghistorian.org/en/lessons/displaying-georeferenced-map-knightlab-storymap-js) to create interactive stories that combine maps and images.

-The *Programming Historian* lesson closest to this one explains [how to create HTML web maps with Leaflet and Python](https://programminghistorian.org/en/lessons/mapping-with-python-leaflet).
-However, using Leaflet directly may be challenging for some users, since it requires an understanding of CSS and JavaScript.

-The advantage of this lesson is that the [Folium](https://python-visualization.github.io/folium/) library we'll use automates the creation of Leaflet maps.
-This will allow you to create a wide variety of interactive maps *without* needing to know JavaScript or CSS: you only need to know Python, which is somewhat easier.

 ### Lesson Goals